Meeting Times [מוֹעֵד H4150] – (Seasons)

 • Jews and Gentiles will be caught up

-• Seven continents of people presented to the Lord
+• Seven continents of people presented to Yahweh

-Remember, however, that all of the feasts are rehearsals for the real thing.
+Remember that all of the feasts are rehearsals for the real thing.
 The Spring Feasts were fulfilled at Yeshua’s first coming and the Fall Feasts will ultimately be fulfilled at His second coming.
-What if Pentecost (Shavu’ot) is THE rehearsal for Yeshua’s coming on that day and hour that only the Father knows, since it is the only Jewish festival for which there is no fixed date?
+It is noteworthy, that at both Mount Sinai and Jerusalem, no one was taken or caught up to the clouds at either Shavuot, so though there are comparisons, it is highly unlikely that the rapture will take place at any future Shavuot.

 Acts 2:1-4 – “When the day of Pentecost had come, they were all together in one place.
 And suddenly there came from heaven a noise like a violent rushing wind, and it filled the whole house where they were sitting.
 And there appeared to them tongues as of fire distributing themselves, and they rested on each one of them.
 And they were all filled with the Holy Spirit.”

-The Feast of Shavuot, or Pentecost, symbolizes the summer wheat harvest during which two leavened loaves of bread are waved before the Lord by the High Priest.
+The Feast of Shavuot, or Pentecost, symbolizes the summer wheat harvest during which two leavened loaves of bread are waved before Yahweh by the High Priest.
 These two loaves of the Older Covenant represent the Newer Covenant Jews and the Gentiles who become one in Yeshua Ha’Mashiach.
 At Mt.
 Sinai, Shavuot became the day that the Hebrews were called to be Yahweh’s people, Yahweh’s bride.
 In Jerusalem, Shavuot became the day that the apostles were sealed as Yeshua’s bride.
 Shavuot represents the summer harvest, a larger harvest than Reishit Katzir (Firstfruits), but not so large as the fall crops.
-This feast was fulfilled in Yeshua’s giving of the Holy Spirit.
+This feast was fulfilled in Yeshua’s giving of the Ruach Ha’Kodesh.